Executive Summary

 | Fortune 500 M365 Copilot adoption | ~70% | Microsoft | Vendor — “adoption” undefined |

-| Danfoss order decisions automated | 80% | Google Cloud Next 2025 | Vendor customer — moderate |
+| Danfoss order decisions automated | 80% | Google Cloud Next 2025 | Vendor customer — MODERATE |

-| Accenture Copilot PR increase | +8.69% | GitHub-Accenture RCT | Vendor-funded RCT — moderate |
+| Accenture Copilot PR increase | +8.69% | GitHub-Accenture RCT | Vendor-funded RCT — MODERATE |

-| Lloyds Banking daily time saved | 46 minutes/worker | Microsoft Ignite 2025 | Vendor customer — moderate |
+| Lloyds Banking daily time saved (Microsoft Copilot) | 46 minutes/worker | Microsoft Ignite 2025 | Vendor customer — MODERATE |

 The Pattern Behind Successful Case Studies